INTRODUCTION: ICONS AND PICTOGRAMS

 When designing icons, a grid must be provided as a base for the icons.
-It is important to first follow a research and conceptual procedure about the icon that is going to be designed, trying to make sure it complies with an universal basis of comprehension and simplified concepts.
+First, it is important to follow a research and conceptual procedure about the icon that is going to be designed, trying to make sure it complies with a universal basis of comprehension and simplified concepts.

 With exceptions where the concept is not understandable in any other way, icons must have a frontal or side representation to provide a flat view.
 Just in certain cases, it will be allowed to show an isometric view, but never any other unnecessary perspective.

 Icons that need to be shown rotated will always be rotated at a 45° inclination to the right side in order to keep consistency between all icons.

 The terminations of the strokes can be classified into three types: STRAIGHT, ROUNDED AND MIXED.
 You can use any of the three as long as all of the icons in a pack have the same type.

 Strokes and texts in the icon must appear expanded:

 SHAPES WITH DIFFERENT COLORS.
 METHOD 1

 When two consecutive different colored shapes appear, Pathfinder should not be applied to cut them.
 One shape must appear above the other one that occupies the full form, as shown below.